SAP/fosstars-rating-core/docs/tuning.md

 ```

 Next, let's define a function `fit_test_vectors(calculate_rating, t, w)`
-that shows how well the `calculate_rating(v, w)` function produces rating values for the specified weights `w`.
+that shows how well the `calculate_rating(v, w)` function produces scores with the specified weights `w`.
 The function returns a non-negative float number.
-The less the number is, the better the produced ratings are.
+The less the number is, the better the produced scores are.

 Such a function may be defined as the following: